NOTE: Some of the information provided contains graphic, medical images which individuals may find upsetting

 Bowel movements will not affect the healing.

 Sometimes the fistula is not the type that can be simply laid open as too much anal sphincter muscle is involved to cut (which may risk incontinence) or there are multiple tracts.
 In this case a string (seton) may be passed through the tract and the surgeon will bring you back and discuss further options for your treatment.

 Fistulae can be particularly awkward conditions to treat and can come back.
 In this case – and for the more complicated fistulae, it may be necessary to do an MRI (magnetic resonance scan) scan of the back passage to check that no other fistulae / tracts have been overlooked.

 If the fistula is a complicated one, a number of alternative operative approaches are available.
 Your surgeon will discuss these with you if they are necessary.

 How long does it take to recover from this type of surgery?

 Discomfort after fistula surgery is moderate for the first week and can be controlled with simple pain killers.
 The amount of time off work is usually minimal but will depend on the type of job you do.

-Bathing or showering two to three times a day helps keep the area clean and comfortable.
-Laxatives are recommended to minimise the discomfort associated with passing a motion
+Bathing or showering two to three times a day can help keep the area clean and comfortable and laxatives are recommended to minimise the discomfort associated with passing a motion